AutoTicks/peaceful-invesment/DEPLOYMENT.md

 - Health check endpoint is available at `/health`
 - Static assets are cached for 1 year
 - Gzip compression is enabled for better performance
+- **Package Management**: Uses pnpm for faster, more efficient dependency management

 ## 🆘 Support